Risen 2: Dark Waters: DLCs

 Three dlcs named "A Pirate's Clothes ","Air Temple,"and "Treasure Isle" have been released under the Gold Edition of the game.

 Marketing

-In 2012, the ESRB announced that the original cover art of Risen 2: Dark Waters was not suitable for release in North America, and Deep Silver was told to change it.
-Instead of a spray of red blood in the backdrop, behind the skull, it has since been changed to the color blue.
+In 2012, the ESRB announced that the original cover art of Risen 2: Dark Waters was unsuitable for release in North America, and Deep Silver was told to change it.
+Instead of a spray of red blood in the backdrop behind the skull, it has since been changed to blue.
 The cover art remaining unchanged in other territories.

 Reception

 Risen 2: Dark Waters received average reviews.
 Aggregating review website Metacritic gave the PC version 69/100, the Xbox 360 version 60/100, and the PlayStation 3 version 47/100.

 GameSpot praised the pirate theme, noting atmosphere and non-cliche humor, jokingly concluding that Risen 2 "[offers] up a joyous and occasionally profane odyssey through humid jungles, dank caves, and imposing temples.
 It also lets you make monkeys fight each other, and that's a mechanic any RPG lover can get behind."
 However, they were less than impressed by the frustrating combat scenarios, annoying bugs that interfere with the player's journey, and with the game not being as free form as the original.

 Destructoid applauded the depth, but criticized the combat and difficulty, stating that it "could have been a thoroughly supreme game, one that could have gone toe to toe with the heavyweights of action role-playing.
 Due to a number of highly questionable design decisions, however, a lot of that potential has withered away."

 IGN gave the PC version a 6.5/10, they called it "a role-playing experience that uses convention as a crutch and marginalizes or strips away a lot of elements that made the studio's past games stand out."

 Polygon gave the game a 7.
 They criticized its ship sailing stating "Though you get across its semi open world via sea, you'll never be in direct control of a ship."